Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Regret Analyses for OLP Algorithms

-From Lemma \ref{d-p} and Lemma \ref{delta_d} in the following subsection, we know there exists $\delta_d>0$ such that for all $\tilde{\bm{d}} \in \mathcal{D}$ where and $\bm{d}=\bm{d}_0=(d_1,...,d_m).$ The stochastic program $f_{\tilde{\bm{d}}}(\bm{p})$ specified with $\tilde{\bm{d}}$ shares the same binding and non-binding sets ($I_B$ and $I_N$) with $\bm{d}$.
-Intuitively, the existence of $\delta_d$ is due to the continuity of as a function of $\bm{d}$ together with Assumption \ref{assump2} (b).
-Essentially, Assumption \ref{assump2} (b) states the condition holds for all $\bm{d}\in \Omega_d$.
-With this property, we can generalize Assumption \ref{assump2} (c) to a neighbourhood around $\bm{d}.$ We emphasize that the constant $\delta_d$ are pertaining to the stochastic program and they are not dependent on $n$.
-The statement and the proof of Lemma \ref{d-p} and Lemma \ref{delta_d} are referred to the following subsection.
+The property of sharing binding/non-binding dimensions will create great convenience in this proof.
+Intuitively, the existence of $\delta_d$ is due to the continuity of with respect to $\bm{d}'$ together with Assumption \ref{assump3} (b).
+We emphasize that the constant $\delta_d$ is pertaining to the stochastic program and it is not dependent on $n$.
+The statement and the proof of Lemma \ref{d-p} and Lemma \ref{delta_d} are deferred to the following subsection.

-Now we define a stopping time $\tau$ according to $\mathcal{D}.$ As we will see, the definition of $\mathcal{D}$ guarantees that for $t<\tau$, the binding and non-binding dimensions will not switch and this creates great convenience for the analysis.
+Now, we define a stopping time $\tau$ according to $\mathcal{D}.$ As we will see, the definition of $\mathcal{D}$ guarantees that for $t<\tau$, the binding and non-binding dimensions will not switch and this creates great convenience for the analysis.

 Define